dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 9 - Imitation Learning (Fundamental).md

 Imitation learning is useful where defining reward function is challenging or when an expert can demonstrate the problem-solving.
 It solves complex decision-making process such as robotic manipulation task requires several sub-tasks and requirement for extensive exploration during training robot learning policies.
 ## Assumptions and limitations

 BC works under the assumption that the expert can cover the state space and provide sufficient data to the robot through the demonstration.
-In addtion, DAgger assumes that the expert can provide feedback on new state.
+In addition, DAgger assumes that the expert can provide feedback on new state.
+The robustness of the policy will depend on both quantity and quality of demonstration from the expert.
+Therefore generalization